Homemade Notecards with Pressed Flowers

 - PPA glue or other comparable glue

-- Small paintbrush or q-tip
+- Small paintbrush or Q-tip

-First thing was to create an arrangement on a card.
+The first thing was to create an arrangement on a card.
 This took a bit of time as I wanted something more complex than just sticking a single flower on a card.
 A bouquet was the desired look, so I played around with the arrangement and flower/leaf combinations until it looked just right.

 Tips for success:

-- If you don’t press your own flowers (and I didn’t) then Etsy is a great place to get affordable pressed flowers for crafts like this.
+- If you don’t press your own flowers (and I didn’t), then Etsy is a great place to get affordable pressed flowers for crafts like this.

 - Be mindful of your arrangement’s “layers” when gluing things.
 The underneath items should be glued first.